slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 the perennial and continual agent of the generation and extinction of things—it is *el fondo del movimiento cósmico*.

-From the Unlimited, a ''seed'' (γóνιμον, ''that which is $\ldots$ capable of generation'') of light and night was segregated.
+From the Unlimited, a "seed"(γóνιμον, ''that which is $\ldots$ capable of generation") of light and night was segregated.
 The word γóνιμον is an important subtlety.
 From the Unlimited did not sprout light and darkness, but that which engenders them.
 Light and night thus constitute the original opposition, begotten by the seed that segregated from the Unlimited.
 From a psychological perspective, one is tempted to say this is a projection of the immemorial separation of consciousness from primordial unconscious existence, similarly to the words of God:
-''*let there be light*''.
+"*let there be light*''.
 It is said that light and night covered the Earth like the cortex would a tree and in a double layer.
 Light was the interior layer—night was the exterior one.
 But the husk of light was teared appart—we are not told how nor why—and the fire that once was